kenken-neko/elixir-matrix-operation/README.md

 MatrixOperation.row_column_matrix([[3, 2, 3], [2, 1, 2]])
 [2, 3]
 ```
-* A n-th unit matrix is generated.
+* n-th unit matrix is generated.
 ```elixir
 MatrixOperation.unit_matrix(3)
 [[1, 0, 0], [0, 1, 0], [0, 0, 1]]
 ```
-* A n×m same element matrix is generated.
+* n×m same element matrix is generated.
 ```elixir
 MatrixOperation.even_matrix(3, 2, 1)
 [[1, 1], [1, 1], [1, 1]]
 ```
-* An element of a matrix is got.
+* Element of a matrix is got.
 ```elixir
 MatrixOperation.get_one_element([[1, 2, 3], [4, 5, 6], [7, 8, 9] ], [1, 1])
 1
 ```
-* A row/column of a matrix is extracted.
+* Row/Column of a matrix is extracted.
 ```elixir
 MatrixOperation.get_one_row([[1, 2, 3], [4, 5, 6], [7, 8, 9] ], 1)
 [1, 2, 3]